pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ```console
 ssh ubuntu@{{ primary_node_ip }}
 ```
-Next, you need to tweak the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
+Next, you need to edit the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
 With the file open, locate the `listen_addresses` directive.
 The directive specifies the host under which the PostgreSQL database server listens to connections.
 Uncomment the directive by removing the `#` symbol then replace localhost with `'*'` in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)